jojonium/cs-534-project-2/readme.txt

 is the number of clusters to find.
 If you use an input of
 0. The program will use Bayesian Information Criterion to attempt to generate the number of clusters.

+An error may occur if your computer is slow and BIC runs for over 10 seconds, if this occurs we can help fix that.
+Hopefully you have a reasonably good PC.